 If you like us, you have enjoyed learning more about the Fazenda Pantano.
 Why not give it’s beans a go for yourself.

 The coffee itself has a highly complex flavour profile with berry sweetness and praline nuttiness.
 It is packed with flavour with notes of chocolate, caramel and peanut and is great for cafetiere, espresso, filter and in milk based espresso coffee!

 Why not try the Fazenda Pantano today and let us know how you get on!

-*Fazenda Pantano, Pulped Natural, Yellow Bourbon accounted for 38% of Dear Green's roasted coffee output in the 2019 calendar year.
+In 2021, Fazenda Pantano, Pulped Natural, Yellow Bourbon accounted for 38.4% of Dear Green's roasted coffee output.
 Dear Green are proud to be transparent about the source and the supply chain of all coffees listed.
 Coffee from Fazenda Pantano is imported for Dear Green by Falcon Specialty.
 Dear Green were hosted by exporters Expocacer on the trip to the farm.
-In 2019 the FOB price per kilo of raw green coffee was £4.28.
-Dear Green purchased 250 sacks of this delicious coffee which scores 83.75 SCA specialty points!
+In 2021 the FOB price per kilo of raw green coffee was £4.93.
+Dear Green purchased 218 sacks of this delicious coffee which scores 83.5 SCA specialty points!
 You can read more about Dear Green's sourcing and ethics here.